 Kotlin, a modern statically typed programming language, offers many powerful features to streamline coding, one of which is its support for generics.
 Generics enable you to write flexible and reusable code, allowing types to be parameters when defining classes, interfaces, and functions.
 Understanding the intricacies of generics is crucial for leveraging Kotlin's full potential.
-In this blog, we'll delve into the concepts of in, out, and where in Kotlin's generics.
+In this blog, we'll delve into the concepts of in

 What Are Generics?